From Prototype Pipeline to HIPAA-Compliant AI Platform, 50× scale, 90% cost reduction

 This alone changed how the team could work with the pipeline.

-Next, we addressed security and compliance by moving infrastructure into a private VPC, ensuring document data remained within controlled network boundaries, and configuring the system for security best practices regarding encryption, auth, and storage.
+Next, we addressed security and compliance: we moved infrastructure into a private VPC so document data stayed within controlled network boundaries, and configured the system for encryption and auth.

 With those foundations in place, we redesigned the pipeline architecture for scalability.